MuhammedAkcin/MY-DEVOPS/hands-on/Prometheus-Grafana/02-Monitoring-K8s-cluster-with-prometheus-grafana/README.md

 # Hands-on Prometheus & Grafana-01: Monitoring Kubernetes

-Purpose of the this hands-on training is to give students the knowledge of basic operations for monitoring Kubernetes cluster.
+Purpose of the this hands-on training is to give students the knowledge of basic operations for monitoring Kubernetes cluster

 ## Learning Outcomes
 At the end of this hands-on training, students will be able to;